VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/sdk-getting-started.md

 ## Installing VirtoCommerce

 1. If you have previous version of VirtoCommerce SDK installed.
 Uninstall it before installing the new version.
-2. Download the latestВ package fromВ here.
+2. Download the latest package from here.
 3. Launch setup.
 4. Select to install VirtoCommerce SDK and search, check if you agree with the license terms.
   <img src="../../../assets/images/docs/image2013-10-25_11_53_45.png" />